Roznn/News/README.md

 # News repo

-This repo is for testing Github as a website suitable for Blog posts with https://jekyllrb.com/
+This repo is currently used for testing Github as a website suitable for Blog posts with https://jekyllrb.com/

-## Social media
+##  Sharing on Social media in post

 - for inserting CSV data in a page https://jekyllrb.com/docs/datafiles/